News & Events

 DIY Roller Shutter Repair Tools

-When it comes to roller shutters repairs, having the right tools is essential for a successful DIY project.
-We'll guide you through the necessary equipment to tackle basic repairs and also suggest some optional tools for those more advanced issues.
+Having the right tools is essential for a successful roller shutter repair project.
+Let’s look at the necessary equipment you’ll need to tackle basic repairs, and also suggest some optional tools for those more advanced issues.

 • Screwdrivers (both flathead and Phillips)